Humidity: definition, causes and effects

 • Humidity sensors integrated into buildings or weather stations

-• Humidity tester to monitor room humidity
+• Humidity monitoring device to monitor ambient humidity

-In case of doubt, it is recommended to measure the humidity level to avoid structural damage.
+When in doubt, it is recommended to measure the humidity level to avoid structural damage.

-How to avoid humidity and condensation?
+How to prevent humidity and condensation?

 To prevent the effects of humidity, several solutions exist:

-• Regular ventilation of the rooms
+• Regular ventilation of rooms

 • Effective thermal insulation